 If you’re planning on building a pond in your backyard, then you need to make sure that the ecosystem is protected.
 Having fish in your pond, like Koi, can bring beautiful color and life to your pond.

 Yet you may be worried about the eventual appearance of frogs.
 Are those fears founded in truth?
 Large frogs like bullfrogs can eat baby koi or koi eggs.
 They will not harm adult koi though.
-Frogs and koi can live happily together and even keep each other in check by eating each other’s eggs.
+Small Frogs and koi can live happily together and even keep each other in check by eating each other’s eggs.

 While it’s not their preferred food, they will eat them given the opportunity and lack of other food sources.
 Since the skin of frogs can be toxic, you may worry about what this might do to your Koi.